moar-regex/moar/README.md

 ANTLR is used for Pattern compilation.

 # Why?
-Java's Patterns are not deterministic.
-But all alternatives that are deterministic dont support backreferences. this library does
+Java's Patterns are not deterministic and might get you into trouble.
+All deterministic alternatives don't support backreferences.
+This library does.

 # Theoretical Background